 Teaching children to have compassion and empathy for their furry, feathered, and finned friends is vital to preventing cruelty to animals.
 In an effort to help children of all ages understand that kindness—toward all species, races, and genders—matters, PETA has launched a literary program, Barks & Books.
 Our hope is to convey the importance of treating animals with kindness to kids through the power of the written word (and some pretty fantastic illustrations, too)!

 PETA launched Barks & Books in early 2017.
-When children bring their animal companions to our Norfolk, Virginia, clinic, we give them a free book to take home.
+When children bring their animal companions to our spay & neuter clinics, we give them a free book to take home.
 Each book contains a message of kindness to animals to encourage young people to practice compassion toward all sentient beings in their lives, including their animal companions.

 We must show children—through stories and our own actions—that practicing empathy and compassion toward animals is of the utmost importance.
 Stories play an important role in shaping children’s growth and development, and by providing these books, we hope to encourage kids to be kind.